Vincenc Beneš

 Vincenc Beneš (22 January 1883 – 27 March 1979) was a Czech painter.

 Early life and education

-Beneš was born in Lišice, Hradec Králové.
+Beneš was born in Lišice, Bohemia, Austria-Hungary.
 He studied at the Academy of Arts, Architecture and Design in Prague from 1902 to 1904 and the Academy of Fine Arts, Prague from 1904 to 1907.

 Career

 From 1909 to 1911, and again from 1917 to 1949 he was a member of the Mánes Union of Fine Arts.
 His style was initially influenced by cubism and fauvism, and he later formed realistic oil paintings, showing the effect of Neo-Classicism.
 He contributed to the Art Monthly periodical.

 Among his most important works include a series of landscapes for the National Theatre and some battlefields in France.

-In 1963 he was named a National Artist.
+In 1963, he was named a National Artist.

 Death

 He died in 1979 in Prague.